 Light Topics – This goes with the conversation topic again.
 If you are mingling and trying to start a conversation, keep them light.
 Talking about your new puppy is a lot easier than any controversial hot topics if you have social anxiety.
 No need to get into any heated debates.

 Remember the Good – Recall good memories from past events.
 Wasn’t it great to see everyone?
 Hopefully, the events you’re supposed to attend are with people who love you.

-I find it helpful to remind myself how much I love to see my family.
+I find it helpful to remind myself how much I love to see my family and friends.
 There’s no legitimate reason for me to be anxious about visiting the people that mean the most to me in life.

 It’s hard to get there, but I’m always so happy I went.
 Skipping out will cause major regret and even depression.

 Leave Early – Give yourself permission to leave the party early.
 It’s a lot easier to get yourself out and make it to the event if you have an escape plan.

 Chances are, once you get there you will have a great time and want to stay the duration after all!

 I would love to add “just relax” to the list, but I hate when people say that to me, so I won’t.